SimpleSoftwareIO/simple-sms/docs/en/README.md

 <a id="docs-notifications-channel"></a>
 ## Laravel 5.3 Notifications Channel Usage

-Follow Laravel's documentation to add the channel your Notification class:
+Follow Laravel's documentation to add the channel your Notification class, for example:

 ```php
 use Illuminate\Notifications\Notification;